msamprovalaki/Exploring-Multimodal-Large-Language-Models-for-Medical-Image-Captioning/README.md

 - **Few-shot adaptation scripts** for LlaVA 1.5,utilizing image-caption pairs retrieved from the k-nearest neighbors of each test image in the training set.
 - Code for the **MLLM Synthesizer**, which integrates information from similar images and their corresponding neighbors to generate captions for test images.
 - Code for **LM-Fuser**, which aggregates captions from various MLLMs using their pretrained weights and trains a smaller language model solely on these outputs.
-- Code for **LM-Fuser2**, an alternative approach where, instead of directly using the outputs of multiple MLLMs, the framework selects the most similar candidate caption at each beam search step.

 ## Dataset